 I joined my first job on 10th December 2007 as an IT consultant.
 Although my designation was Programmer Analyst trainee my understanding of the industry was a big zero.
 I used to think in an IT consulting firm I will be able to work on actual software programs and be part of developing products like we used to see MS word and others.
 So, you can figure out how ill-informed or ignorant I was.
+Anyway, this post is about why I think that onsite opportunities in IT companies will be far lesser than before.

 Anyway, after a few days in the job, we/ I heard how great the past was in a fast-growing IT consulting firm.
 The year-end gifts, bonuses, free cab rides at night, free snacks, etc. Right after college, I did not know what to think.
 I had nothing to something.
 So, I liked what I saw.
 Anyway, after the global financial crisis, everything went downhill.
 Without going into details of that, let us come back to the topic we are going to address in this post.
 I have worked in Australia and the USA since 2011.
 And I have witnessed the change in the USA in front of me.
 So, I have concluded that.
 The people who are getting into IT, they should have fewer expectations about getting onsite opportunities, especially in the USA, where most of the opportunities are.